 Many employers offer a plan where pre-tax dollars can be set aside once a year for medical expenses commonly referred to as 'flex' plans.
 Orthodontic treatment is a good way to maximize this benefit.
 It is important to find out the guidelines of your flexible spending account Please check with your benefit administrator to find out the specific details and requirements.

-Please call our Kim our financial manager at (248) 644-5400 or email her at firstname.lastname@example.org for assistance in making payment arrangements and for any financial questions.
+Please call our Katy R. or Katie J. at (248) 644-5400 or email them at KatyR@orthodonticassociates.com or email@example.com for assistance in making payment arrangements and for any financial questions.
 Some questions can be handled easily by email, however, more complex questions may require a phone call during regular business hours.